 Bracy ~ Bracey ~ Brecey

-The pages under the Bracey menu are best understood when following the current order from top to bottom (B - O).
+Disclaimer: The pages under the Bracey menu are best understood when following the current order from top to bottom (B - O).
 For the best understanding view the provided videos in there entirety along with the text.
 This content has not been assembled with malicious intent.
-If you'd like to add, correct or question any information follow the instructions on the Contact page.
+If you'd like to add, correct or question any information; Contact

 "One school (of thought) leans toward being consistent in the spelling of a surname regardless of how it is spelled in the records where you find the individual.